GlassesPi/TeleExport/README.md

 ![Seventh Step](https://github.com/GlassesPi/TeleExport/blob/master/7th-step.jpg)

 5. Now, put the TeleExport.exe next to the result.json and run it.
-In few seconds a CSV file will be generated
+In few seconds a CSV and VCF file will be generated

 ![Eighth Step](https://github.com/GlassesPi/TeleExport/blob/master/8th-step.png)